tinyhomecinema/one-service-filter/README.md

 ## Installation

-This extension is not available on the [Chrome Web Store](https://chromewebstore.google.com/), so the only way to use it by now is by cloning this repository into your local computer and load it on Chrome:
+This extension is not available on the [Chrome Web Store](https://chromewebstore.google.com/), so the only way to use it is by cloning this repository into your local computer and load it on Chrome:

 ```
 git clone https://github.com/tinyhomecinema/one-service-filter.git